List of Ozark characters: Mel Sattem

 Mel Sattem (portrayed by Adam Rothenberg; season 4), is a disgraced former cop turned private investigator.
-Initially, he's searching for Helen Pierce to get divorce papers from her ex-husband signed.
+Initially, he searches for Helen Pierce to get divorce papers from her ex-husband signed.
 However, as he learns more about what's going on with the Byrdes, he starts pursuing other investigations as well.

 Recurring characters

 Buddy Dieker

 Buddy Dieker (portrayed by Harris Yulin) is the terminally ill tenant of the Byrde's.
 He develops a close bond with the family, in particular with Wendy and Jonah, and would later help them with their dealings.
 He was originally from Detroit, Michigan and was a Teamsters Union leader at General Motors before retiring and moving to Missouri.
 He also was a veteran and a helicopter pilot in the Vietnam War.
 He was married at one point, but little is known about what happened to his "one true love."
 At Buddy's funeral, Wendy states "we weren't related, but he was family."